 Monk: In the episode "Happy Birthday, Mr. Monk", Monk is given a choice: Hide in a Porta-John or a dumpster.
 His answer?
 "I choose death!"

 Subverted in "The Beast Below".
-While two of the Doctor's options are horrendous (kill everyone onboard or let the Space Whale suffer for eternity), his third option is equally horrible (lobotomise the whale).
-Lucky for us, Amy she notices that the whale is actually doing this voluntarily.
-She presses the "Abdicate" button stopping the whale's torture and leaving it free to escape...and the ship actually goes FASTER.
-Effectively taking a fourth option.
+While two of the Doctor's options are horrendous (press the "Abdicate" option to release the whale, presumably killing everyone onboard, or let the Space Whale suffer for eternity), his third option is equally horrible (lobotomise the whale).
+Lucky for us, Amy notices that the whale is actually doing this voluntarily.
+Realising that the first of those options won't have the results everyone assumed, she presses the "Abdicate" button stopping the whale's torture and leaving it free to escape...and the ship actually goes FASTER.
 Five bucks, the Doctor is probably feeling very humiliated.

 In the Episode "Amy's Choice", the "Dream Lord" forces the Doctor, his companion, and his companion's boyfriend to pick which of two worlds was reality.
 They were both dreams.